🚀

 • Difficulty in scheduling matches: Users found it challenging to align schedules with potential hitting partners, leading to missed opportunities and frustration.

-• Challenges with monetizing the app: The lack of premium features or incentives for in-app purchases hindered revenue generation.
+• Challenges with monetizing the app: The lack of perceived value of premium features and incentives for in-app purchases hindered subscriptions.

 Problem Statement

 Tennis players struggled to find compatible hitting partners and schedule matches efficiently.
-Additionally, premium features were underutilized, limiting revenue potential.
+Additionally, premium features were undervalued, limiting revenue potential.

 Research Insights

-• Scheduling Conflicts: I felt users could vastly benefit from tools to sync or propose schedules directly within the app, rather than relying on external communication.
+• Scheduling Conflicts: I felt users could benefit from a way to schedule matches directly within the app, rather than relying on external communication.

-• Premium features: Feedback showed interest in advanced features, such as skill-level verification or guaranteed match scheduling, which could be tied to a subscription model.
+• Premium features: Feedback showed interest in advanced features, such as match scheduling, which could be tied to the premium version.

 • Onboarding complexity: A streamlined onboarding experience is essential to encourage users to complete their profiles and engage with the app.